AntonovAnton/neuralnetwork/README.md

-# neuralnetwork
+# Neural Network
-Neural network which was written by me on C# with 2D(Win2d) demonstration of learning
+Neural Network which was written by me on C# with 2D(Win2d) learning demonstration